 Any decision by the EPA director that determines a controversial right or privilege is an official “act” or “action” of the EPA.
 The director’s refusal to decide on a matter or the EPA’s sending out of correspondence or notices may not be an official act or action of the EPA.

-A: You can no longer rely on the old terms and conditions.
+You can no longer rely on the old terms and conditions.
 Your appeal to ERAC does not automatically stop or delay whatever act or action is adversely affecting your business.
+You may file a separate "motion for stay" with ERAC to stop or delay the act or action during the appeal process.

 Rather, after holding a hearing to consider all the evidence, ERAC will issue a written order stating either that the Ohio EPA’s action is lawful and reasonable or that it is unlawful and unreasonable.
 If the latter happens, ERAC may modify the act or action or set aside the EPA’s decision and send the matter back to the EPA.
 You may appeal ERAC’s decision to the Franklin County Court of Appeals.
 The ERAC’s decision will be reversed if it is found to be unlawful and unsupported by reliable, probative and substantial evidence.